rstudio/gridlayout/inst/layout-templates/README.md

 This folder stores the live-apps for the layout templates chooser.
 These apps aim to illustrate good Shiny code and are built for a given layout.

+## Including in layout gallery

+Currently you need to add an entry to the `layout_templates` list defined in `layout_gallery.R`.
+You want to match the layout used in the template app with the one in the passed to `gen_template_info()`; linking the two with the optional `app_loc` argument that specifies the name of the script for your app in the top level of `inst/layout-templates/`.
+Eventually this process will probably be automated but the duplication of layouts allows there to be no build or runtime step to parses the layouts.

 ## Guidelines

 The code within a template app is parsed by R for wrapping into the layout editor so there's a few formatting guidlines that need to be met.
 Here's an example template app...